eda-globetrotter/lamiera-per-caldaie/notes/to-do-list.md

 		the implemented methods.
 		That is, try different ways to determine how long does it take to implement each function.
+		Report which method is the best way of measuring the temporal performance of the implemented methods.

 - Refactor other packages.